gegeemaa/knowledge-mui/README.md

-# Knowledge system
+# Flush card or note system

-- Register and manage knowledge
-- Memorize knowledge by showing like flush cards and specific time intervial
+This system is to register, manage flush cards or note and memorize them under specific time interval.
+It is inspired by Anki.

 ## Libraries

 - ReacJS
 - MatrialUI
 - React Redux

+## Installation and Setup Instructions

+Installation:

+npm install

+To Start Server:

+npm start

+To Visit App:

+localhost:3000